Dependency Synchronization

 Processing Changes

-The Process button is only enabled if at least one discrepancy is to be processed (i.e. if they are all set to [Do Nothing], the button will remain disabled).
+The Process button is only enabled if at least one discrepancy must be processed.

 Once processed, changes are committed immediately to the corresponding systems, synchronizing the affected dependencies in one system or the other.
 As those items are now the same, they are removed from the list.